[TRANSCRIBE OF ORIGINAL NEWS ARTICLE IN ENGLISH]

-IRANIAN SECRET POLICY MEMO TO PERSECUTE BAHA’IS EXPOSED
+IRANIAN SECRET POLICY MEMO TO PERSECUTED BAHA’IS EXPOSED

 BY Mirror reporter